How Welcome House is safeguarding health and safety of residents, staff, and volunteers during COVID-19 pandemic.

 Those in recovery from Substance Use Disorder still need support no matter what events occur in the world around them – if anything, their needs increase when fear, uncertainty, and anxiety levels rise.
 It’s critical that everyone with a sincere desire to recover can still find the support they need to live a long, sober, productive life.

-In addition to more frequent cleaning of surfaces and practicing social distancing, our organization is conscientiously preparing as best we can to keep our residents, employees, and partners safe and healthy.
+In addition to more frequent cleaning of surfaces and practicing social distancing, our organization has conscientiously adjusted programming and operations to keep our residents, employees, volunteers, and partners safe and healthy.

-Along with our residents, the health and safety of our professional staff is also of significant concern and we have taken actions to minimize the potential risk of exposure and spread of the virus.
-An alternative professional staffing schedule is allowing us to maintain essential program support requirements.
-As always, we are in agency-wide communications to ensure our employees are kept informed and engaged.
+Along with our residents and volunteers, the health and safety of our professional staff is also of significant concern and we have taken actions to minimize the potential risk of exposure and spread of the virus.
+An alternative professional staffing schedule allows us to maintain essential program support requirements.
+As always, we are in agency-wide communications to ensure our employees and residents are kept informed and engaged.

 - Increased cleaning and sanitizing of all public areas and equipment